Dougal Drysdale Award for Extraordinary Service to the IAFSS

 2011:

-The first award winner was Terry Fay for his development of the IAFSS digital archives system.
+• Terry Fay, Hughes Associates, Inc. In recognition of his development of the IAFSS Digital Archives System.
 Terry was the architect of this on-line collection of over 2000 papers from Fire Safety Science, the Proceedings of the Asia-Oceania Symposium on Fire Science and Technology, and the Fire Research Notes collection from the old UK Fire Research Station.
 Terry also spearheaded the integration of Fire Safety Science into the DOI/CrossRef system.
 These efforts have been an important element of bringing IAFSS into the digital age.

 2014: